DAGAMBA: Discography

-During "DAGAMBA's" existence they have released five albums.
+Since their formation, DAGAMBA has released six albums.
 In 2012 they released an album called “New life”.
 Their album presentation happened in a restaurant called “Ar mani atkal runā kaijas” (“Gulls talk to me again”).
 Dagamba's second album “Recycled” (2015) includes compositions from ballet “Romeo and Juliet” and Johann Sebastian Bach, Friedrich Georg Hendel music that are combined with jazz and rock and roll pieces.
 In 2016 group released an album “Seasons”.
 Many artists performed at the album release concert - Aminata Savadogo, Ralfs Eilands and “Latvian Voices”.
 The group's fourth album Ludwig van Rammstein (2017) was mostly made by combining classical musician Ludwig van Beethoven music with the metal group Rammstein's music.
-Their latest album Dagamba feat Tchaikovsky which includes Pytor Ilyich Tchaikovsky's compositions in a new sound and the group's newest music was released in 2019.
+The fifth studio album, Dagamba feat.
+Tchaikovsky, released in 2019, features compositions by Pyotr Ilyich Tchaikovsky reimagined in a fresh and modern sound.

+Bach Against the Machine, Dagamba's sixth and latest album, released in 2023, represents a clash of centuries.
+In this new concert program, the music of the father of classical music, the great composer Johann Sebastian Bach, is fused with the work of one of the world's most influential rock bands, Rage Against The Machine, in a way that is uniquely characteristic of DAGAMBA.

 Concerts

-In 2017 they had concerts in several cities in Latvia (Riga, Jelgava, Rezenke, Venspils, Liepaja, Cesis) to promote their album “Ludwig van Rammstein”.
+In 2017 they had concerts in several cities in Latvia (Riga, Jelgava, Rezekne, Ventspils, Liepaja, Cesis) to promote their album “Ludwig van Rammstein”.